Contact

 Properties typically show the best when it's warm and lush outside, therefore a summer photo album can be instrumental in perking the interest of potential buyers.

-#2 - Take due care of first impressions
+#2 - Take due care of curb appeal

-Snow or leaf-covered walkways can make your curb appeal go from hero to zero real quick, so it’s absolutely in your best interests to keep your driveways, exterior furniture and patios clear and free of debris.
+Snow or leaf-covered walkways can make your curb appeal go from hero to zero really quick, so it is absolutely in your best interests to keep your driveways, exterior furniture and patios clear and free of debris.

-Home exteriors that are damaged or dirty in any way, shape or form can also kill your curb appeal with potential buyers, so take due care to inspect it carefully before listing your home on the market.
+Home exteriors that are damaged or dirty in any way, shape or form can also kill your curb appeal with potential buyers, so take due care to inspect the outside of your property carefully before listing it on the market.

-Additionally, clearing your outdoor spaces - patio, garden, balcony, etc. - will help potential buyers explore these areas and get a good feel for them.
-Bringing attention to these features will help visitors envision themselves and their families using them accordingly during the warmer seasons.
+Additionally, clearing your outdoor spaces – walkways, patio, garden, balcony, etc. - will help potential buyers explore these areas and get a good feel for them.
+Bringing attention to these outdoor features – even in the middle of winter – will help visitors envision themselves and their families using them accordingly during the warmer seasons.

-#3 – Let the light in, and let it outhome interior bathroom skylight upstairs infill property
+#3 – Brighten your home up, inside and outhome interior bathroom skylight upstairs infill property

 Less natural light during the fall and winter seasons means you’ll have to use all sources available to brighten up your home.
-Here are a few quick tips on letting the light into your home during an autumn or winter sale:
+Some quick tips on letting the light into your home to help sell your home during the winter:

 Consider buying window films from your local home department store; they are inexpensive and will do the trick to keep everything toasty and comfortable for potential buyers.